13 Signs You Have An Emotionally Abusive Parent

 12. They Threaten Abuse

-Emotionally abusive parents might even threaten physical abuse or violence, even if they don’t follow through.
+Another sign of emotional abuse from parents can include might a threat of physical abuse or violence, even if they don’t follow through.
 This emotionally abusive tactic creates an environment that can make a child feel unsafe.
-This can be just as harmful as and worse than physical abuse.
+This can be just as harmful and worse than physical abuse.

 For example: using intimidation as a tactic.
 Such actions might result in a person developing PTSD or similar issues.